On the number and sums of eigenvalues of Schr\"odinger-type operators with degenerate kinetic energy: Introduction

 Nevertheless, non-scale-invariant inequalities relating sums of eigenvalues with $L^q$-norms of $V$, such as Daubechies' inequality \cite{Daubechies1983}

 for the pseudorelativistic Chandrasekhar operator, are important in the analysis of many-particle quantum systems.
 In fact, using the techniques of \cite{Lieb1976B}, Daubechies extended \eqref{eq:daubechies} to a larger class of operators $T(-i\nabla)$.
 However, these results are not applicable in the present situation, since they require $T(\xi)$ to be a spherically symmetric and strictly increasing function with $T(0)=0$.
 This condition is not satisfied by the operators $T$ we consider here, such as $T=|\Delta+1|$.
+Further examples of eigenvalue estimates involving a sum of two terms were proved, e.g., by Lieb, Solovej, and Yngvason \cite{Liebetal1994S} in the context of the Pauli operator and by Exner and Weidl \cite{ExnerWeidl2001} in the context of Schr\"odinger operators in wave guides $\omega\times\R$ with $\omega\subset\R^{d-1}$.
+For two-term estimates for eigenvalue sums of Schr\"odinger operators on metric trees, we refer to Frank and Kova\v{r}\'{\i}k \cite[Theorem~6.1]{FrankKovarik2013}, see also Ekholm, Frank, and Kova\v{r}\'{\i}k \cite{Ekholmetal2011}, Molchanov and Vainberg \cite{MolchanovVainberg2010}, and the references therein for further results.
+Finally, we refer to Frank, Lewin, Lieb, and Seiringer \cite{Franketal2013} for two-term estimates for eigenvalue sums of Schr\"odinger operators in presence of a constant positive background density.

 Besides sums of powers of eigenvalues, we also prove estimates for sums of powers of logarithms (i.e., $f(x)=(\log(2+1/x))^{-\gamma}$) of eigenvalues of $T-V$.
 This is natural, as \eqref{eq:weakcouplingintro} indicates that the eigenvalues of $T-V$ cluster with an exponential rate at zero.
 In particular, the proofs of these results yield estimates on the eigenvalues $e_j$ and show how fast they cluster at zero as $j\to\infty$, see \eqref{eq:bounden2}.
 However, we do not investigate the asymptotics for $\lim_{j\to\infty}e_j$ here.
 The idea of deriving estimates for logarithms of eigenvalues is not new and has already been considered by Kova{\v{r}}\'\i k, Vugalter, and Weidl \cite{Kovariketal2007} in the context of two-dimensional Schr\"odinger operators $-\Delta-V$, whose eigenvalues also cluster exponentially fast at the bottom of the essential spectrum, see Simon \cite{Simon1976}.